-In themselves these qualities can be divided into the 'transformational' aspects of school leadership and 'pedagogic' or instructional leadership (Day and Sammons, 2013).
-The former is described as a process based on increasing the commitment of those in a school to organizational goals, vision and direction (Bush and Glover, 2003) and has been shown to have positive impact in relation to the introduction of new initiatives or the remodeling or restructuring of school activity (e.g. Leithwood, 1994).
-The latter is seen to relate to the efforts of principals in improving teaching in their school and their focus on the relationships between teachers, as well as the behaviour of teachers viz -a-viz their work with students (e.g. Timperley and Robertson, 2011).
+(Day and Sammons, 2013).
+The former is described as a process based on increasing the commitment of those in a school to organizational goals, vision and direction (Bush and Glover, 2003) and has been shown to have positive impact in relation to the introduction of new initiatives or the remodelling or restructuring of school activity (e.g. Leithwood, 1994).
+The latter is seen to relate to the efforts of head teachers in improving teaching in their school and their focus on the relationships between teachers, as well as the behaviour of teachers vis -a-vis their work with students (e.g. Timperley and Robertson, 2011).

 True research-engagement within and across schools requires school leaders to address both the 'transformational' and 'learning centred' aspects of becoming research and evidence engaged, and Brown and Greany (forthcoming) argue that to do so requires school leaders to focus on and address four distinct but overlapping and interdependent factors.
-These are: 1) ensuring there is teacher capacity (i.e. ability) to engage in and with research and data (Bennett, 2015; Goldacre, 2013); 2) ensuring school cultures are attuned to evidence-use (i.e. school leaders attempt to make research-use a cultural norm within their school) (Galdin-O'Shea, 2015; Leithwood et al., 2006; Roberts, 2015; Stoll and Fink, 1996); 3) school leaders promoting the use of research as part of an effective learning environment (Brown and Rogers, 2015; Datnow et al., 2013); and 4) the existence of effective structures, system and resource that facilitate research-use and the sharing of best practice (Daly, 2010; Datnow et al., 2013; Goldacre, 2013; Micklewright et al., 2014).
+These are: 1) ensuring there is teacher capacity (i.e. ability) to engage in and with research and data (Goldacre, 2013); 2) ensuring school cultures are attuned to evidence-use (i.e. school leaders attempt to make research-use a cultural norm within their school) (Stoll and Fink, 1996; Leithwood et al., 2006; Brown, 2015); 3) school leaders promoting the use of research as part of an effective learning environment (Datnow et al., 2013; Brown, 2015); and 4) the existence of effective structures, system and resource that facilitate research-use and the sharing of best practice (Daly, 2010; Datnow et al., 2013; Goldacre, 2013; Micklewright et al, 2014).
 We return to these in Section 3.

-2.5 EVIDENCE USE AS RATIONAL ENDEVOUR
+2.5 EVIDENCE USE AS RATIONAL ENDEAVOUR

-Also important, however, is to recognize that the pursuit of EIP is also steeped in notions of rationality.
-That is, the a priori position of those who promote EIP appears broadly to be: 1) evidence-informed practice is beneficial - as noted above, evidence suggests EIP, when undertaken with a clear focus on addressing school improvement priorities, can make a positive difference in terms of teacher and pupil outcomes (Cordingley, 2013; Godfrey;

-2014a; Mincu, 2013; Sebba et al., 2012); 2) because the aim of teachers and schools is to improve student outcomes, engaging in EIP must represent a form of desirable behavior; 3) it is normal and so rational to pursue desirable outcomes (Tan, 2014); 4) ergo, all teachers should pursue EIP (the unstated argument being that if teachers' practice is not evidence-informed then such teachers by definition are acting irrationally: e.g. see Brown, 2014).
-EIP is thus interwined or imbued with the notion of rationality: because EIP has beneficial outcomes, engaging in EIP 'makes sense'.
-This position is nicely encapsulated by Hammersley (2001: pp. 1-2), who notes that: "The central claim of the evidence-based [movement] is that research can make a very important contribution to improving the current state of [teaching] practice.
+It is also important to recognize that the pursuit of EIP is (in theory at least) steeped in notions of rationality.
+That is, the a priori position of those who promote EIP appears broadly to be: 1) evidence-informed practice is beneficial - as noted above, evidence suggests EIP, when undertaken with a clear focus on addressing school improvement priorities, can make a positive difference in terms of teacher and pupil outcomes (Sebba et al., 2012; Mincu, 2014; Cordingley, 2013; Godfrey; 2014a); 2) because the aim of teachers and schools is to improve pupil outcomes, engaging in EIP must represent desirable behaviour; 3) it is normal and so rational to pursue desirable outcomes (Tan, 2014); 4) ergo, all teachers should pursue EIP (the unstated argument being that if teachers' practice is not evidence-informed then such teachers by definition are acting irrationally: e.g. see Brown, 2014).
+EIP is thus intertwined or imbued with the notion of rationality: because EIP has beneficial outcomes, engaging in EIP 'makes sense'.
+This position is nicely encapsulated by Hammersley (2001: pp. 1-2), who notes that: "the central claim of the evidence-based [movement] is that research can make a very important contribution to improving the current state of [teaching] practice.
 [Correspondingly], who would argue that practice should not be based on evidence?
 So [the general conclusion is] that opposition to it can only be irrational".